All The Presidents Then

 - Gilda Radner announces a two-week break.

 - This is followed by the news which I found topical again with jokes about actual events from the week and not just generic jabs at people.

-- The news was interrupted by a fake commercial for Spud Beer which is a potato beer for electro shock therapy patients that are too crazy to care about taste.
+- The news was interrupted by a fake commercial for Spud Beer which is a potato beer for electroshock therapy patients that are too crazy to care about taste.

-- The news returned to quickly end on the Garrett Morris speech impairment bit which is growing old again but in a way that if they keep it up it will make it over the hump to become funny once again.
+- The news returned to quickly end on the Garrett Morris speech impairment bit which is growing old again but in a way that if they keep it up, it will make it over the hump to become funny once again.

 - Lily Tomlin plays a sorority girl who is writing a letter to Patty Hearst which turns into a song with advice for the kidnap victim.

-- The Muppets return to reveal that Scred has a crush on Lily Tomlin and the two sing I've Got You Babe.
+- The Muppets return to reveal that Scred has a crush on Lily Tomlin and the two sang I've Got You Babe.
 I think I also developed a crush on the young Lily Tomlin during this sketch even though I've always been a fan.